ask53/openVoltam/README.md

 1. To protect us from the situation in which a large corporation steals it, copyrights it, and then sues us; and
 2. To keep it open source, accessible, modifyable, and sharable.

+We believe that everyone on this planet should have access to the tools to understand what is in the water that they drink.
+This software is our teeny, tiny contribution.
 To these ends, OpenVoltam is licensed under the [GNU General Public License version 3.0](https://github.com/ask53/openVoltam/blob/main/LICENSE).

 ## Download
 All releases compatible with **Windows 10** and **Windows 11**. *If you **need** access on a different operating system, please contact us*.